Tabs of the United States Army: Jungle

 The Jungle Expert badge was often worn by graduates of the Jungle Operations Training Center (JOTC) at Fort Sherman until the school became inactive in 1999.
 The badge was authorized for wear by soldiers assigned to U.S. Army South who graduate from JOTC but the badge was never recognized Army-wide.

 In 2013, JOTC was reopened in Hawaii and the Jungle Expert badge was revitalized as a tab which is authorized for wear by soldiers who complete the course and are assigned to the U.S. Army Pacific area of responsibility and or units who fall under their operational control.
-However, the revitalized tab now simply reads 'Jungle' instead of 'Jungle Expert'.
+Today, the revitalized tab simply reads "Jungle" and is awarded to graduates of the JOTC course conducted by the 25th Infantry Division in Hawaii and the Army Security Cooperation Group–South in Panama.

+On 1 August 2026, the Army changed the status of the Jungle Tab to an official skill tab—similar to the Ranger, Sapper and Special Forces—tabs according to a spokesman from the U.S. Army Office of Public Affairs.